Rajputisation: Attempted Rajputisation of Kolis

 Records of Koli people exist from at least the 15th century, when rulers in the present-day Gujarat region called their chieftains marauding robbers, dacoits, and pirates.
 Over a period of several centuries, some of them were able to establish petty chiefdoms throughout the region, mostly comprising just a single village.
 Although not Rajputs, this relatively small elite subset of the Kolis claimed the status of the higher-ranked Rajput community, adopting their clan names, lineages, customs and intermixing with less significant Rajput families through the practice of hypergamous marriage, which was commonly used to enhance or secure social status.
 There were significant differences in status throughout the Koli community, however, and little cohesion either geographically or in terms of communal norms, such as the establishment of endogamous marriage groups.
 The Kolis also employed Barots to fabricate a genealogy which would state the Kolis were of partial Rajput origin.

 Rajputisation of Jadejas

 According to the sociologist Lyla Mehta, the Jadeja were Hindu descendants of a Muslim tribe that had migrated from Sindh to Kutch.
-They originated from pastoral communities and laid a claim on the Rajput identity after marriages with Sodha Rajput women.Gujarat's Jadeja Rajputs were called "half-Muslim" and they employed Muslim African Siddi slaves for cooking.
+They originated from pastoral communities and laid a claim on the Rajput identity after marriages with Sodha Rajput women.
+Gujarat's Jadeja Rajputs were called "half-Muslim" and they employed Muslim African Siddi slaves for cooking.

-Rajputisation in Pakistan

-The British-era ethnographer Denzil Ibbetson noted that “Rajput” in the Punjab region of what is now Pakistan, was used as a title rather than as a “ethnological fact” with tribes like Jats being able to gain the Rajput title after rising to royal rank.